ImoutoHeaven/longnamefs-rs/README.md

 longnamefs-rs
 =============

-Rust + FUSE3 implementation of a “long filename shim” with two backend layouts:
+Rust FUSE implementation (v1 via fuse3 async, v2 via fuser sync) of a “long filename shim” with two backend layouts:

 - **v1 (hash + namefile)**: matches the original C `longnamefs` layout; safe to share the same backend directory with the C implementation.
 - **v2 (xattr + index)**: a new backend, not compatible with v1/C; use a fresh/dedicated backend directory.
 Long-name hardlinks are rejected by design.